Ahmed-Ashraf-EGAC/genor-yaml-toolkit/README.md

 # YAML Formatter for VS Code

 An extension to automatically format YAML files in a consistent way in Visual Studio Code.
-Made for labor orchestation in GenOr
+Made for labor orchestration in GenOr.

 ## Features